-Wadcutter pellets are also very effective for close range pest elimination, up to 25 yards.
-These pellets work, well with high powered .177 caliber rifles.
-For sure, any pest found on the wrong side, of these are unlikely to run away.
+Wadcutter pellets are also very effective for close range pest elimination, up to approximately 25 yards.
+These pellets work well with high powered .177 caliber rifles.
+Any pest found on the wrong side of these are unlikely to run away.

 These pellets are remarkably accurate, hence one of the top air gun pellets for accuracy.